Ponman

 Ponman (lit.
 'Gold man') is a 2025 Indian Malayalam-language black comedy thriller film directed by Jothish Shankar.
 The film stars Basil Joseph, Sajin Gopu, Lijomol Jose, Anand Manmadhan and Deepak Parambol and is based on the novel Naalanchu Cheruppakar (transl.
-"Four or five young men") penned by GR Indugopan.
+"Four or five young men") penned by G. R. Indugopan.

 Kollam was the main location of this movie.
 Filming took place in many parts of Kollam like Munrothuruth, Thanni, Chinnakada, Kundara, Thekkumbhagam.

-This movie was released on 30 January 2025 and received critical acclaim from both critics and audience.
+The film was released on 30 January 2025 and received critical acclaim from both critics and audience.
+The film was commercial success at box office.

 Plot

-Set in the coastal town of Kollam the story follows Bruno, an unemployed and hot-tempered man deeply involved in politics.
-He lives with his mother and younger sister, Steffi, near the seashore.
+Set in the coastal town of Kollam the story follows Terrence Bruno, an unemployed and hot-tempered man deeply involved in politics.
+He lives with his mother, Agnes, and younger sister, Steffi, near the seashore.
 Bruno has a reputation for stirring trouble, making enemies in the community.
 His aggressive nature is evident when he beats up a church member who protests against his political party pasting campaign posters on the church walls.

-Bruno’s mother is eager to get Steffi married, but in Kollam’s dowry-driven society, they struggle to meet the demands.
-The family arranges Steffi’s marriage with Mariano, a prawn farmer from the island of Thalavettichira, whose family demands 25 sovereigns of gold as dowry.
-With no savings and no goodwill due to Bruno’s behavior, they find themselves helpless.
-The church refuses aid, and Bruno’s political party expels him for his misdeeds.
+Bruno's mother is eager to get Steffi married, but in Kollam's dowry-driven society, they struggle to meet the demands.
+The family arranges Steffi's marriage with Mariyano, a prawn farmer from the island of Thalavettichira, whose family demands 25 sovereigns of gold as dowry.
+With no savings and no goodwill due to Bruno's behavior, they find themselves helpless.
+The church refuses aid, and Bruno's political party expels him for his misdeeds.

-Desperate, Bruno turns to P.P.
-Ajesh, a middleman for a jewellery syndicate that supplies gold to brides in exchange for the cash received as wedding gifts.
+Desperate, Bruno turns to P. P. Ajesh, a middleman for a jewellery syndicate that supplies gold to brides in exchange for the cash received as wedding gifts.
 If the cash falls short, the remaining gold must be returned immediately.
-Steffi’s family agrees to the terms, and the wedding goes ahead.
+Steffi's family agrees to the terms, and the wedding goes ahead.

-On the wedding night, Ajesh collects the cash gifts but finds only enough to cover 13 sovereigns—far less than expected due to Bruno’s poor reputation keeping guests away.
+On the wedding night, Ajesh collects the cash gifts but finds only enough to cover 13 sovereigns—far less than expected due to Bruno's poor reputation keeping guests away.
 With 12 sovereigns still unpaid, Ajesh demands the gold back.
-Steffi’s mother stalls for time, and as Ajesh dozes off, Mariano leaves with Steffi and all the gold.
+Steffi's mother stalls for time, and as Ajesh dozes off, Mariyano leaves for Thalavettichira, with Steffi and all the gold.
 When Ajesh wakes up, he realizes he has been deceived.
-Bruno, now indifferent, warns Ajesh that Mariano is ruthless and his island is dangerous.
+Bruno, now indifferent, warns Ajesh that Mariyano is ruthless and his island is dangerous.

 Determined, Ajesh follows Steffi to Thalavettichira, posing as her cousin.
-He soon realizes the challenge ahead—Mariano’s family is protective of the gold, which they plan to use to settle past dowry debts and for their younger daughter’s future marriage.
-Ajesh demands Steffy return the gold, but Steffy refuses while belittling him and her brother Bruno.
-As tensions rise, Mariano discovers Ajesh’s real identity.
+He soon realizes the challenge ahead—Mariyano's family is protective of the gold, which they plan to use to settle past dowry debts and for their younger daughter's future marriage.
+Ajesh demands Steffi return the gold, but Steffi refuses while belittling him and her brother Bruno.
+As tensions rise, Mariyano discovers Ajesh's real identity.
 When confronted, Steffi is forced to confess the truth.